tonybavalan/scorpio/README.md

 Scorpio is accessible, powerful, and provides tools required for large, robust applications.

+## Prerequisites

+- PHP 8.1
+- Composer
+- TomTom Maps APIKEY (Include it in .env file.
+Please refer .env.example file)

 ## Developer Documentation

-People can start testing the API's of scorpio by adding the /docs URI in their browser.
+People can start testing the API's of scorpio by adding the /docs URI (ex: http://scorpio.test/docs) in their browser.
 The API documentations were created using [Scribe](https://github.com/knuckleswtf/scribe) by [Knuckles](https://github.com/knuckleswtf).
+Start generating the document by running the below command:
+ - composer install
+ - php artisan scribe:generate
+ - php artisan migrate

 ## TomTom Maps

 It started with a simple idea: Make digital navigation accessible for everyone.
 Today, TomTom is the leading independent geolocation technology specialist.
 Our decades of driver insights go into everything we do – maps for automated driving, navigation software for top car brands, maps APIs for leading tech companies and traffic data for all.
 Checkout [TomTom Maps](https://www.tomtom.com/en_us/).

-## Prerequisites

-- TomTom Maps APIKEY (Include it in .env.
-Please refer .env.example)
-- PHP 8.1

 ## Made out of Laravel